CyprianESPI/odin-battleship/README.md

 - new logo icon
 - Add online multiplayer
-- Add visit stats database (use unit test for that)
 - Improve performance with CLS (replace only children that changed in game board) | 74 now in lighthouse (mobile)

 ## Webpack for web